ehsannowroozi/1.5C/README.md

 1C_Manipulated: "SVM_1C_Manipulated_HyperParam.m" for finding nu and gamma, "Train_SVM_1C_Manipulated.m" train 1C manipulated with hyper parameters.

 Please see the section of 3.3 regarding how to train the 1.5C Classifier and for hyper-parameter please see the section of 5.1 in the paper.

+#### 4. Combination of Classifiers (1.5C),

+Same as (3) we find the hyper-parameters first from d1, d2, and d3.
+Afterward, the d1, d2 and d3 will be trained with hyper-parameters nu and gamma.